shundhammer/yqpkg/README.md

   But since SUSE patches are only (mostly?) a collection of updated package versions, the new "Updates" view and the "Package Update" button there is a very adequate replacement.
 And of course only Leap has patches anyway;
-  Tumbleweed and Slowroll don't have any.
+  Tumbleweed and Slowroll receive updated packages.

-## Development Progress and Screenshots
+## Development Progress

 See [issue #1](https://github.com/shundhammer/myrlyn/issues/1).

-Scroll down all the way to see the latest news and screenshots.
+Scroll down all the way to for the latest news.

 ## Stability

-It's quite stable and usable now.
+It's very stable and usable now.

 Of course, since it's still in development, the occasional bug may appear, but it should now only be minor ones.
 See also the